jenkinsci/alibabacloud-ecs-plugin/README.md

 Before using this product, it is assumed that you have registered your alibaba cloud account and obtained the relevant AK and sk.

+### Create a key pair of ECS
-### Create a key pair of ECS with address: https://ecs.console.aliyun.com/
+* Create a key pair of ECS with address: https://ecs.console.aliyun.com/
 * Select "network and security" \ > "key pair"
 ![](docs/images/alibabacloud.keypair.png)
 * Click the upper right corner to create a key pair, generate the key according to the prompt,